The procurement capability index (PCI) is a self-assessment tool that measures agencies' procurement capability.

 Agencies are not required to submit procurement capability index (PCI) reports for the 1 October 2022 reporting round.

 All agencies that are mandated to use the Government Procurement Rules must submit their procurement capability index (PCI) assessment to New Zealand Government Procurement (NZGP) annually (Rule 70).

-The PCI covers the complete cycle of good procurement and measures agency procurement capability across eleven categories:
+The PCI takes an agency-wide view of procurement capability and covers the complete cycle of procurement across eight categories:

-The annual review provides a full picture of capability across all participating agencies.
-It directly supports and is linked to the Significant Service Contracts Framework, giving senior leadership an evidence-based assessment of agency strengths and opportunities for improvement.
+The PCI directly supports and is linked to the significant service contracts framework, giving senior leadership an evidence-based assessment of agency strengths and opportunities for improvement.

-The PCI is also included as a component of the Treasury’s Investor Confidence Rating with a weighting of 5% of the total score.
+Your ability to procure service critical goods and services, manage suppliers and providers and work with markets and sectors is an essential part of good investment and asset management.
+The PCI is included as a component of the ICR assessment with a weighting of 5% of the total score.